Agaricomycetes - Pezizomycetes - Leotiomycetes - Sordariomycetes - Lecanoromycetes - Eurotiomycetes - Arthoniomycetes

 Several other genera turn bluish or brownish on injury from oxidation of cyclopentanoid derivatives, for instance colourless involutin in Paxillus involutus (brown roll-rims).
 Besides these types many Suillus have orange-red grevillins, formed by a related but different pathway from terphenyls, and some others have pigments derived from quinones or phenols.

 Agaricales make up the majority of agarics, including for instance those where the lamellae are separated from the stalk.
-Among the Agaricacae there are also some more unusual types like puffballs, with internal spores released by splitting, and bird’s nest fungi, which form small cups with spore chambers scattered by rain.
+Among the Agaricineae there are also some more unusual families like puffballs, with internal spores released by rupturing, and bird’s nest fungi, which form small cups with spore chambers scattered by rain.

-Fly agarics were some of the first known hallucinogenic mushrooms.
-The main compound responsible is ibotenic acid, together with its derivatives muscaaurin I and muscimol; the last is the active form which triggers GABA receptors, resulting in intoxication, convulsions, dizziness, and so on.
-Death caps and several others have much more lethal peptide toxins.
+A. muscaria were some of the first known hallucinogenic mushrooms, with ceremonial use by Siberian tribes.
+The main compound involved is ibotenic acid, which occurs with its derivatives muscaaurin I and muscimol; the last is the active form triggering GABA receptors, resulting in symptoms from nausea to hallucinations and convulsions.

-Anthraquinones and dihydroanthrones, including a number of types found in other fungi and plants, are common pigments in Tricholoma, Cortinarius, and Dermocybe.
-These are responsible for red or violet colour changes with alkali.
-The quinones are largely acids like yellow endocrocin, or red dermorubin in the latter two genera, but others like physcion also occur.
+Anthraquinones and dihydroanthrones, including a number of types found in other fungi and plants, are common pigments in Tricholoma and Cortinarius.
+These cause red or violet colour changes with alkali.
+The quinones are largely acids like orange endocrocin, or red dermorubin in the latter genus, but others like physcion also occur.

 The dihydroanthrones mostly occur in a variety of dimers, of which flavomannin dimethyl ether and derivatives are the most common.
 In these rotation of the central bond is blocked and so they occur as separate atropisomers.
-B isomers are the main pigments of yellow T. sulphureum (sulfur knights), while some Cortinarius have only A isomers; still other species have a mix of both.
+B isomers are the main pigments of yellow T. sulphureum, while some Cortinarius have only A isomers; still other species have a mix of both.

 The remaining classes of fungi here are all Ascomycota.
-These variously take the form of single cells or septate hyphae with a dikaryotic stage similar to Basidiomycota.
-Instead of basidia, though, sexual reproduction takes place by the production of spores on the inside of cells called asci.
+These variously take the form of single cells or septate hyphae and have a dikaryotic stage similar to Basidiomycota.
+This though is typically limited to fruiting bodies and instead of basidia, sexual reproduction takes place by the production of spores on the inside of cells called asci.

-Pezizomycetes usually have fruiting bodies in the form of apothecia, which have an upper layer of exposed asci when mature, and these in turn expel spores through an operculum or lid.
-The shape varies from cup-like to larger stalked forms with wrinkles or pits.
-Truffles are an exception, with fruiting bodies that remain closed underground and depend on animals to distribute the spores.
+Pezizomycetes usually have fruiting bodies in the form of apothecia, which develop an upper layer of exposed asci, and here these in turn expel spores through an operculum or lid.
+They vary from cup-like to larger stalked forms with wrinkles or pits.
+Some types like truffles are exceptions, remaining closed underground and depending on animals to distribute spores.

 Many cup fungi are brightly coloured with carotenoid pigments.
 Besides common types like γ- and β-carotene these include some more unusual sorts, particularly ones with hydroxylated end groups like plectaniaxanthin.
 This is for instance the main colour in Sarcoscypha coccinea (scarlet cup fungi), mostly as fatty acid esters.

-This is the largest group of fungi that form lichens, where they rely on photosynthesis from enclosed green or sometimes blue-green algae.
-Most are able to grow with little other nourishment or moisture, and have small but persistent fruiting bodies.
-Lecanoromycetes are usually non-gelatinous and have more or less round apothecia, though some are exceptions.
+This is the largest group of fungi that form lichens, capturing and enclosing particular kinds of green algae or sometimes cyanobacteria that then provide them food through photosynthesis.
+Most are able to live with little other nourishment or moisture and take the form of thalluses with small but persistent fruiting bodies.

-Lichens in general produce a variety of esters from β-orsellinic and orsellinic acid, called depsides and depsidones, as crystals on the hyphae.
+Many lichens produce different esters from orsellinic or β-orsellinic acids, called depsides and depsidones, as crystals on the hyphae.
 The most common here is atranorin, which absorbs ultraviolet and is found in the upper cortex; in some people it is a contact allergen or photosensitizer.
-This and many other cortical compounds vary with light and so screen the algae.
+This and various other cortical compounds vary with light and so screen the algae.

-Other depsides and depsidones are found on interior hyphae.
-Some more common examples are norstictic acid, which binds to metal ions; stictic acid, another allergen; and gyrophoric acid, which inhibits plants.
+Others are found on interior hyphae.
+Some more common examples are gyrophoric acid, a plant growth inhibitor; norstictic acid, which binds to metal ions; and stictic acid, another allergen.
 They also inhibit some bacteria.
-These are all colourless, but many of the aldehydes show as yellow or red in alkali, and orsellinic acid derivatives as red in hypochlorite.
+These are colourless, but many of the aldehydes show as yellow or red in alkali, and orsellinic acid derivatives as red in hypochlorite.

-Many lichen dyes are based on similar changes.
-Lichens with large amounts of aldehydes, like Lobaria with norstictic and stictic acid, give fast yellow or brown colours when boiled with wool and other fibres.
-Types like Umbilicaria and Ochrolechia with gyrophoric or sometimes lecanoric acid may be used for dyes similar to orchil.
+Various lichen dyes are based on similar changes.
+Lichens like Umbilicaria and Ochrolechia with gyrophoric or sometimes lecanoric acid can be used to make dyes similar to orchil.
+Other types with large amounts of aldehydes, like Lobaria with norstictic and stictic acid, give fast yellow or brown colours when boiled with wool and other fibres.

 Teloschistales usually have apothecia with a margin derived from the surrounding tissue, called lecanorine, and spores divided into two or sometimes four cells.
 These are variously brown or, in Teloschistaceae, colourless with a thick median wall, which confines the cells to the poles and often has a canal between them.

-Teloschistaceae also typically have physcion, an anthraquinone also found in various other fungi and plants, usually called parietin in lichens.
-Here this is a light screen pigment and gives many orange or yellow colours depending on their exposure.
+Teloschistaceae also typically have physcion, an anthraquinone also found in various other fungi and plants, often called parietin in lichens.
+Here this is a light screen pigment and gives many orange to yellow colours depending on their exposure.
 It has also been found to protect them from snails despite their being relatively nitrogen-rich.

-Lecanorales are a large and variable group.
-The apothecia are usually open with colourless spores, lecanorine or not, but a few have more closed types where the asci disintegrate into a dark mass.
-In those categories most of the larger fruticose lichens, that is to say ones with erect or pendulous stalks, belong here along with a mix of crustose, scale-like, and foliose relatives.
+Lecanorales are a diverse group.
+The apothecia are usually round with colourless spores, though some have mazaedia with a mass of dark spores instead.
+In those categories most of the larger and non-cyanobacterial fruticose lichens, which is to say ones with erect or pendulous stalks, belong here along with a mix of crustose, scale-like, and foliose relatives.

-The main light screens here are atranorin and usnic acids, which occur as both the (+) and (–) enantiomers in different species.
-The latter give yellow colours to many more sun-exposed lichens and also show activity against a variety of bacteria, plants, herbivores, and so on.
-They have been used as antiseptics but again can be strong contact allergens.
+The main light screens here are atranorin and usnic acids, which give light yellow colours to many more sun-exposed lichens.
+Both the (+) and (–) enantiomers occur in different species.
+They also show activity against a variety of bacteria, plants, herbivores, and so on, and have been used as antiseptics but again can be strong contact allergens.

 Many species in the family Parmeliaceae have alternative depsidones like salazinic acid, including some used for dyes.
-This group also includes a few toxic lichens with vulpinic acid, which has been used for both dyes and animal poisons; this is the bright yellow cortical pigment in Letharia and Vulpicida, likely as a warning colouration.
+This group also includes a few toxic lichens with vulpinic acid, which has been used for both dyes and animal poisons; this is the bright yellow pigment in Letharia and Vulpicida, poisonous to insects and snails as well as carnivores.